|This email was sent to you by:|

 address every situation or set of circumstances.
 In order to get an overview in

-a central location, this will be intentionally broad, simply introducing core
+a central location, it will be intentionally broad, simply introducing core

 pipeline as a managed fund.